How to encourage happiness at work

-2. Walking meetings.
+2. Walking meetings

 When you have to discuss something with one or two team members, go for a walk rather than booking a meeting room.

 This works great for brainstorming new ideas or talking about a specific problem.
-It’s not that great for more than 3 people or a question requiring a computer screen or other tangible artifact around the discussion.
+It’s not that great for more than 3 people or a question requiring a computer screen or other tangible artefact around the discussion.
 Make sure you know what needs to be discussed and what the outcome should be before you leave the office.
 Also, make sure that you follow up via email once you get back to the office to ensure that the insights gained during the walk are not lost.

-3. Break-out room.
+3. Break-out room

 No-one can focus on the same thing and still be productive for 4 hours without a break, let alone 8.
 Have a break-out room where people can take a break while moving.
 Give them tools like a ping-pong or pool table, darts or a Wii tennis game.

 Look for something active but doesn’t necessarily require someone else to play with.
 The focus is on an area dedicated to movement, not social collaboration, however, this is an added bonus if it is included.

 Not only is spending a few minutes moving a great stress reliever but also improves collaboration by providing a safe space where employees can socially connect.